Arthur Harris: Second World War

-The Nazis entered this war under the rather childish delusion that they were going to bomb everybody else, and nobody was going to bomb them.
-At Rotterdam, London, Warsaw and half a hundred other places, they put their rather naive theory into operation.
-They sowed the wind, and now they are going to reap the whirlwind.

-Harris comments that he first made this comparison while standing with Portal watching the London Blitz in 1940.
+In 1942, Professor Frederick Lindemann, having been appointed the British government's leading scientific adviser by his friend, Prime Minister Winston Churchill, presented a seminal paper to Cabinet advocating the area bombing of German cities in a strategic bombing campaign.
+It was accepted by Cabinet and Harris was directed to carry out the Area bombing directive.
+It became an important part of the total war waged against Germany.
 At first the effects were limited because of the small numbers of aircraft used and the lack of navigational aids, resulting in scattered, inaccurate bombing.
 As production of better aircraft and electronic aids increased, Harris pressed for raids on a much larger scale, each to use 1,000 aeroplanes.
 In Operation Millennium Harris launched the first RAF "thousand bomber raid" against Cologne (Köln) on the night of 30/31 May 1942.
 This operation included the first use of a bomber stream, which was a tactical innovation designed to overwhelm the German night-fighters of the Kammhuber Line.
 Harris was promoted to temporary air marshal on 1 December 1942 and acting air chief marshal on 18 March 1943.